openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 SRDF/Metro is a High Availabilty solution.
 It works by masking both sides of the RDF relationship to the host, and presenting all paths to the host, appearing that they all point to the one device.
-In order to the do this, there needs to be multipath software running to manage writing to the multiple paths.
+In order to do this, there needs to be multipath software running to manage writing to the multiple paths.

 Volume retype -  storage assisted volume migration